Senecm/Python-Pocket/README.md

 Convert Time, Length and Weight.

-Instructions on how to convert are also avaliable.
+Instructions on how to convert are also available.